gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: positive

-      Share the bias and PMF estimates within and/or between simulations.
+      Share the bias and PMF estimates between simulations.
+This currently only works between biases with the same index.
+Note that currently sharing within a single simulation is not supported.
-      Within a simulation, the bias will be shared between biases that have the same :mdp:`awh1-share-group` index (note that the current code does not support this).
+      The bias will be shared across simulations that specify the same value for :mdp:`awh1-share-group`.
+To enable this, use :mdp-value:`awh-share-multisim=yes` and the :ref:`gmx mdrun` option
-      With :mdp-value:`awh-share-multisim=yes` and
-      :ref:`gmx mdrun` option ``-multidir`` the bias will also be shared across simulations.
+      ``-multidir``.
       Sharing may increase convergence initially, although the starting configurations can be critical, especially when sharing between many biases.
-      Currently, the share value should increase with increasing bias index (or be 0).

 .. mdp:: awh1-ndim